Ultimate Embroidery Guide for Beginners

 If you're an arty type - or want to stitch something totally individual - then get sketching!
 You can sketch your pattern on to regular paper, as this can be transferred onto the fabric quite easily - see below!

 If you're a beginner, for sketching your own patterns it's best to use line drawings, without too much shading - this can develop as you get used to the stitches.
 It's just easier to see and transfer a line drawing as opposed to a sketch!
+If you're looking for a free embroidery pattern to get started with, I've designed one just for you - check it out here!

 A Transfer Method